 You don’t necessarily have to create an Easter egg hunt for your subscribers.
 Take this email example.
 This brand created a fun Easter-themed game that everyone can enjoy.
 You can even try it our now.

 Note how the “Play the Game” button is not clear enough.
 Here’s how you can create compelling CTAs that stand out- unlike this email example.

-We like this type of games and easter emails because it means that you don’t have to offer a discount or sales to celebrate easter with your customers.
+We like this type of game and easter emails because it means that you don’t have to offer a discount or sales to celebrate Easter with your customers.
 This works especially for brands who don’t have easter products or brands who can’t really afford to lose margins on discounts.

 Animated GIFs are a great and simple way to add a fun element to any type of email.

 GIFs will help you catch the attention of your subscribers and keep them looking at your email for a little longer.
 In this email example, the GIF comes in the form of a cute white easter bunny that hops up out of nowhere to check out the offer highlighted in the email.

 Simple and effective.
 The first thing that the subscriber will notice is the bunny hopping up.
 Their eyesight will follow the bunny’s and voila!

 Besides being played up with the huge font and black frame, the email headline ($100 OFF) is put in the spotlight with the help of the hopping easter bunny.

 Here1s another way of how to use a GIF in your email.
 This GIF checks all the Easter theme elements: Easter egg, Easter bunny ears, the actual expression “Easter”.